TO USE STOP BATH OR TO USE WATER

 They materialise from some alternative dimension and burn holes through your precious artwork without mercy.
-Ok, it sounds like it is a plot from technocrat revenge movie, where the artwork is being destroyed by an angry Luddite.
+Ok, it sounds like it is a plot from a technocrat revenge movie, where the artwork is being destroyed by an angry Luddite.
 What I am talking about, though, is the use of Stop Bath in the black and white development process and the alleged effect it has on emulsion.
 Surprisingly, the debate has raged for many decades between those who do and those who don't use Stop Bath.

 I wanted to find out if I should be using Stop Bath or not.
-I have been using Stop Bath ever since I started to do photography at high school.
+I have been using Stop Bath ever since I started to do photography in high school.
 I use it in film development and I used it in darkroom printing.
 So, you would, therefore, think this is a short article where I say "Use Stop Bath" and that was it.
 Sadly, no, as with many things in analogue photography, there is more than one correct way to achieve what you want.
-The thing that piqued my interest was the comments I got from a few of my website visitors, where some seem to favour Stop Bath and some who don't.
+The thing that piqued my interest was the comments I got from a few of my website visitors, where some seem to favour Stop Bath and some are not.

 Given there exist disagreements on the subject, I decided to undertake some research, which was for my benefit, as I didn't know if I should or I shouldn't.
 I wanted a clear answer to the question and started to read through my darkroom books and search the internet for the truth.
-Well, as you could already guess, even in Steve Anchell's Darkroom Cookbook, there is no real clear answer.
+Well, as you could already guess, even in Steve Anchell's Darkroom Cookbook, there is no real clearanswer.
 His book does explain the issue, and it is clear he feels water is a better option, he gives some great advice to those who persist in using Stop Bath by suggesting which formulas to use.

 Ok, so the first path of discovery was not much help.
 I, therefore, had to go to the internet to discover those whole truths about Stop Bath.
 I will be the first to say that the internet is both a blessing and a curse, and my search proved to be no different, bar the amount of polarisation on the subject.

 Large Format Photography Forum shows why there is a disagreement, as discussed Here.
-Yes, it is from the previous century where film was all the rage, and interestingly some have never had any issues and those who believe that walking within 50 yards of Stop Bath will cause the resulting negatives to resemble a cheese grater.
+Yes, it is from the previous century when film was all the rage, and interestingly some have never had any issues and those who believe that walking within 50 yards of Stop Bath will cause the resulting negatives to resemble a cheese grater.
 There was one interesting comment, which points out that regional differences in the water supply need to be considered.
 The makeup of water is also a contributing factor to how strong the chemical reaction is.

 On Flickr, the debate is as much divided, with as many naysayers as not, as can be found Here.
 So, once again the great Internet has managed to give us a definite "maybe" to the question.